-The DOTr is implementing a Public Utility Vehicle (PUV) Modernization Program, that calls for the phase out of jeepneys that are at least 15 years old.
+The DOT currently implements a Public Utility Vehicle (PUV) Modernization Program, that calls for the phase out of jeepneys that are at least 15 years old.
 There are close to 180,000 jeepneys that need to be modernized, and the EV industry is targeting to fill in 10 percent of this potential demand.
-The full compliance to the PUV Modernization Program is extended until December 2023.
-Progress to date remains limited due to high investment cost, and lack of effective incentives.
+The full compliance with the PUV Modernization Program has been extended.
+Progress to date remains limited due to high investment cost and lack of effective incentives.